 react prop is available in components whose data view should reactively update when on or more dependent components change their states, e.g. ReactiveList.

-• String is used for specifying a single component by its componentId.
+- value String or Array or Object- Stringis used for specifying a single component by its- componentId.

 An example of a react clause where all three clauses are used and values are Object, Array and String.